Ghee

 Did You Know?

-- 4.In Ayurvedic medicine, ghee is considered a 'rasayana' (rejuvenative substance) and is used as a carrier for medicinal herbs to enhance absorption and therapeutic benefits
+- 2.In Ayurvedic medicine, ghee is considered the most sattvic (pure and harmonious) of all fats and is used as a vehicle for herbal preparations to enhance absorption

 Plating Guidance